graasp/graasp/README.md

 Up tests start from the previous migration state, insert mock data and apply the up procedure.
 Then each table should still contain the inserted data with necessary changes.
 The down tests have a similar approach.

-## Known issues
+## Troubleshooting

-### Container installation
+### Nudenet Container can not be pulled

 It is possible that the nudenet container pull fails with a 403 status code.
 This is likely because you are authenticated to the public AWS ECR and trying to pull a public image.
 Log out of the public ECR with `docker logout public.ecr.aws` and try building the devContainer again.

-### Uploading files resulst in "AuthorizationHeaderMalformed: Authorization header malformed, unexpected scope"
+### Uploading files results in "AuthorizationHeaderMalformed: Authorization header malformed, unexpected scope"

 This upload error occurs when we try to upload a file to s3 (mocked by garage on local dev setup).

 You need to check that you:
 - have access and secret keys in your env
 - have set the region to the same value as the ".devcontainer/garage/garage.toml" file (look under the `s3.api` section for the `s3_region` value.)
-By default is should be `garage` and not `us-east-1`.
+By default it should be `garage` and not `us-east-1`.
 Update the value in your `.env.development` file.

+### Uploading files throws with "Invalid signature"

+This error indicated that the keys to access the buckets are not correct, ensure that you have copied the full key (beware line breaks) and that they are available from the process env.

 ## Openapi